Protests against Donald Trump: Trump rally in Phoenix

 Thousands of people protested a Trump rally in Phoenix, Arizona, on August 22, 2017.
 Trump began his speech by informing the people in attendance, "And just so you know from the Secret Service, there aren't too many people outside protesting, OK.
 That I can tell you."
 Outside the hall thousands of protesters chanted, waved signs, played drums and peacefully protested.
-Although the signs carried by the protestors referred to a number of issues that the gathered assembly had against the president, the common concern seemed to center on Trump's hints earlier that he might pardon former Maricopa County Sheriff Joe Arpaio, found guilty in July 2017 of contempt of court charges due to his failure to comply with the court's order to stop its racial profiling practices.
-At the rally Trump addressed the issue stating, "I won't do it tonight, because I don't want to cause any controversy, is that OK?
+Although the signs carried by the protesters referred to a number of issues that the gathered assembly had against the president, the common concern seemed to center on Trump's hints earlier that he might pardon former Maricopa County Sheriff Joe Arpaio, found guilty in July 2017 of contempt of court charges due to his failure to comply with the court's order to stop its racial profiling practices.
+At the rally, Trump addressed the issue stating, "I won't do it tonight, because I don't want to cause any controversy, is that OK?
 All right?
-But Sheriff Joe should feel good," Several days later Arpaio was pardoned.
-The evening ended with protestors throwing empty water bottles at the police and the police responding with canisters of tear gas and pepper spray.
+But Sheriff Joe should feel good."
+Several days later Arpaio was pardoned.
+The evening ended with protesters throwing empty water bottles at the police and the police responding with canisters of tear gas and pepper spray.

 Deferred Action for Childhood Arrivals

-On September 5, 2017, protests and marches took place around the country following the Trump Administration decision to rescind the Deferred Action for Childhood Arrivals (DACA) program that had been put in place under the Obama Administration.
+On September 5, 2017, protests and marches took place around the country following the Trump administration decision to rescind the Deferred Action for Childhood Arrivals (DACA) program that had been put in place under the Obama Administration.
 Notable protests occurred in Washington D.C., Denver, San Francisco, and outside Trump Tower in New York City.
 At a September 19 protest outside Trump Tower, three congressmen were among those arrested.